conda-forge/staged-recipes/README.md

 To generate the `sha256` hash: `openssl sha256 your_sdist.tar.gz`

-You may need the openssl package, available on conda-forge `conda install openssl -c conda-forge`
+You may need the openssl package, available on conda-forge:
+`conda install openssl -c conda-forge`

 ### 3. **How do I exclude a platform?**